Sophomores

 Economics Requirement

-If you have already taken ECON 101 or ECON 110 and received a grade of C- or better, you have satisfied the Economics requirement for CSS.
-In addition, if you have taken the AP exams or the IB exam in Economics and received a score of 4 or 5 on BOTH AP (Microeconomics and Macroeconomics) exams or a score of 5 or higher on the IB exam, you have satisfied the Economics requirement.
-If this is the manner in which you will be satisfying the Economics requirement, please be sure that your AP or IB scores are registered in your student WesPortal for verification purposes.
+The Economics prerequisite for the CSS major is fulfilled if you have already taken ECON 101 or ECON 110 and received a grade of C- or better or if you have taken the AP exams or the IB exam in Economics and received a score of 4 or 5 on BOTH AP (Microeconomics and Macroeconomics) exams or a score of 5 or higher on the IB exam.
+If you have satisfied this prerequisite on the basis of either of these exams, please be sure that your AP or IB scores are registered in your student WesPortal for verification purposes.

 If you have not yet taken an Economics course at Wesleyan and you are unable to use AP or IB exam scores to satisfy the Economics requirement, you MUST enroll in ECON 101 or ECON 110 (for which a full-year of college-level calculus is required) in the upcoming fall semester.